hamartin/DmarcReport/README.md

 ## Dmarc Report tKinter

-The master branch is the original Dmarc Report application created using tKinter as a frontend.
-If there is going to be any more developing on this application, it will be done on the kivy branch for estetical reasons.
+The Dmarc Report using tkinter development is no longer in active development.
+Meaning if any new code is to be added to this small project, then that development will be done in the master or kivy branch.

+The reasons for this is mostly esthetics, but also because kivy seems to be more multi platform focused.

 ## Dmarc Report Kivy